 The first LED displays to hit the market were for stadium replay boards and highway billboards.
 They were giant screens that could typically be seen from hundreds of feet away.
 They looked fantastic at a distance, but if you got close, they would look terrible because each LED light had a pitch of 16 millimeters, 20 millimeters or even higher, which made gaps between the LEDs evident and caused words and images to break up.

-A direct view LED display with a super-fine 1.2-millimeter pixel pitch will look amazing to viewers when they’re just a few feet away, but if viewers are 30 feet away, their eyes wouldn’t pick up the visual difference between a 1.2-millimeter-pitch display and a 3-millimeter-pitch version.
+A direct-view LED display with a very fine 1.5-millimeter pixel pitch will look fantastic when viewed from just a few feet away.
+However, if viewers are 30 feet away, their eyes wouldn’t pick up the visual difference between a 1.5-millimeter-pitch display and a 3-millimeter-pitch version.
 On the other hand, while that 3-millimeter display might look fantastic from 25-30 feet away, it wouldn’t look great if viewers were seeing it from much closer, as they would see each light pixel and the gaps between them.
+That makes determining the right pixel pitch vs. pixel size essential.

-While many variables can affect which pixel pitch would work best in a given situation, the easiest rule for determining optimal pixel pitch is to equate each millimeter in the measure of the pitch to eight feet of viewing distance.
+The easiest rule for determining the best pixel pitch is to equate 1 millimeter to 8 feet of viewing distance.

 Pitch meets resolution